DeviPriyaRajeswariKotagiri/Testing/README.md

 2. Kubernetes: Install Kubernetes for automating deployment, scaling, and management of containerized applications.[More Information](https://kubernetes.io/docs/setup/)

-3. Databases: Provide details of database used in the component design(SQL DB/No-SQL)
+3. Databases: Install required database for the component design (SQL DB/No-SQL)

 - **b.
 Cloud**

-If your application relies on cloud infrastructure , Provide information on
+If your application relies on cloud infrastructure ,you will have to take care of installing and working with the below:
-	- Compute.
+1. Compute.
-	- Storage & Databases.
+2. Storage & Databases.
-	- Networking.
+3. Networking.
-	- Messaging.
+4. Messaging.
-	- Logging and Monitoring.
+5. Logging and Monitoring.

 ## Build And Deployment